 Act now for better health

-So, what can you do for your health—aside from never cleaning, refusing to cook and avoiding new furniture at all costs?
-There are a variety of ways to protect yourself and your family from indoor pollutants—and some of them, such as adding beautiful pot plants, are fun as well as beneficial for your health!
+So, what can you do for your health?
+Aside from never cleaning, refusing to cook, and avoiding new furniture?
+One of the best ways to protect yourself and your family from indoor pollutants is by adding beautiful pot plants, that are beneficial for your health.

 Tip 1: use cleaning products sparingly

-Instead of spritzing for England, use just enough product, just often enough, to get the job done.
+Use just enough product, to get the job done.
 Using less means releasing less harmful compounds into the air in the first place.
 Worried that this will mean that your kids get sick more frequently?
 Don’t be!

-The research shows the exact opposite—a 2015 study by the Centre for Environmental Health in Belgium showed that, compared with children living in homes in which parents seldom used bleach, those who lived in regularly bleached households had a 20% increased risk of catching the flu, a 35% increased risk of coming down with tonsillitis, and an 18% increased overall risk of developing another kind of infection.
+The research shows the exact opposite.
+A 2015 study by the Centre for Environmental Health in Belgium showed that kids living in homes in which parents seldom used bleach, compared to those who regularly used bleach had a 20% increased risk of catching flu, a 35% increased risk of coming down with tonsillitis, and an 18% increased overall risk of developing another kind of infection.

 Tip 2: Plump for allergy-friendly and unscented products